Which of the following is an extensive property? | Study Prep in Pearson+

 Step 1: Understand the difference between extensive and intensive properties.
 Extensive properties depend on the amount of matter present, while intensive properties do not depend on the amount of matter.

-Step 2: Analyze each option: Density is an intensive property because it is mass divided by volume and does not change with the amount of substance.
+Step 3: Recognize that Mass is an extensive property because it changes when the amount of substance changes.

-Step 3: Temperature is an intensive property because it remains the same regardless of the size or amount of the sample.
+Step 4: Note that Density, Color, and Temperature are intensive properties because they remain the same regardless of the sample size.

-Step 4: Mass is an extensive property because it depends directly on the amount of substance present; more substance means more mass.

-Step 5: Boiling point is an intensive property because it is a characteristic temperature that does not change with the quantity of the substance.
+Step 5: Conclude that among the options, Mass is the extensive property.

 Watch next